March 19, 2026

 Last Saturday: Michigan Road

-March 14 @ 7:00 am – 9:00 amOn Saturday, March 14, at 7:00 a.m., meet at Ward Pound Ridge Reservation, Michigan Road Lot, ready to run the first part of the Run the Numbers course.
-For the next several weeks, we’ll be running the numbers course a piece at a time.
-Today, we’ll be starting the Green Loop on the map and aim for intersections 1-11.
-At 6:00, the Early Risers will run 4 miles visiting intersections 1–3 and returning to Michigan Road.
-Then at 7:00 we’ll hit intersections 4–11 for a 7-mile loop.
-In the coming weeks, we’ll tackle more of the course.
+March 21 @ 7:00 am – 9:00 amOn Saturday, March 21, at 7:00 a.m., meet at Ward Pound Ridge Reservation, Michigan Road Lot, ready to run the second part of the Run the Numbers course.
+For the next several weeks, we’ll be running this course a piece at a time.
+Today, we’ll be continuing the Green Loop—starting where we left off last week with 12.
+I think we can add some of the Orange loop to intersection 31 as well but we’ll make a game-day decision.
+In the coming weeks, we’ll tackle the rest of the course.
+Early risers start at 6:00 a.m. to visit 12–16 before returning.
+At 7:00, we’ll start with 17 and potentially get to 31.

 Find out more »

-Rookie Runners start at 7:00 a.m. for a shorter course and easier pace.
+Rookie Runners start at 7:00 for a shorter loop and and easier pace.

-Walkers/Hikers start at 8:00 for a short loop.
+Walkers/Hikers start at 8:00 on a short course of around 4 miles.

 Find out more »